Law firms with a capitalization policy typically find more financial stability. They are better able to manage debt and take more strategic risks.

 Too often, law firms will have a mixture of short-term debt (lines of credit) and undistributed earnings.

-We recommend a firm adopt a capital policy that balances permanent capital, withheld earnings, undistributed earnings, and short and long-term debt.
+We recommend a firm adopt a capital policy that balances permanent capital, withheld earnings, short-term undistributed earnings, and short and long-term debt.

 Other Minor Sources of Capital